agude/agude.github.io/_books/salamandastron.md

 largely independent, with most characters appearing only in this volume.
 The combat is grittier and the stakes feel higher.
-After the final battle, the hares and heroes look around at the carnage and realize with horror what they've done, something brand new in a series that treats battles as something that causes deaths but is otherwise relatively clean.
+After the final battle, the hares and heroes look around at the carnage and realize with horror what they've done, something brand new in a series that typically treats battles as relatively clean affairs where characters may die but the violence itself is glossed over.

 The kids once again loved it, and are looking forward to {{ martin }}.